-The ReliefF algorithm was applied only to the training set to avoid selection biasover-optimistic prediction21.
-Following this, a 10-fold grid-search cross-validation22 was conducted on the training setmean cross-validation accuracy.23 was conducted to select features, when the adding of features made no contribution to the improvement of the prediction accuracy.
-Meanwhile, all possible combinations of 22All data were carried out by R (R Core Team, 2019), RStudio (v3.5.1, Boston, MA, USA) and Python (v3.7, Python Core Team) with additional packages: dplyr (R)24, factoextra (R)25, FSelector (R)25, sklearn (Python)26, skrebate (Python)27, numpy (Python)28 and pandas (Python)29 .
+The ReliefF algorithm was applied only to the training set.
+Following this, a 10-fold grid-search cross-validation22 was conducted on the training set and the mean cross-validation accuracy was reported as the metric of selecting optimal classifiers.
+Forward selection23 was conducted to select pre-ranked features, and stopped when the adding of features made no contribution to the improvement of the prediction accuracy.
+Meanwhile, all possible combinations of hyperparametes were tested22.

+The optimal classifiers generated were independently validated on the testing set.

+All data analysis were carried out by R (R Core Team, 2019), RStudio (v3.5.1, Boston, MA, USA) and Python (v3.7, Python Core Team) with additional packages: dplyr (R)24, factoextra (R)25, FSelector (R)25, sklearn (Python)26, skrebate (Python)27, numpy (Python)28 and pandas (Python)29 .

 RESULTS AND DISCUSSION

-Elemental concentration in Chinese GI rice
+Elemental concentrations in Chinese GI rice

-30Table 1 shows the mean values and standard deviations of 30 targeted elements from six GI rice in this study.
-Particularly, ANOVA and Tukey HSD test were conducted to determine the statistical significance.
-Overall, except for the element of 208Pb, significant differences could be observed among all elements across six GI rice.
-However, based on the information obtained from ANOVA, it was impossible to identify element(s) that can directly differentiate all types of rice.Principle component analysis (PCA)
+Sampling is fundamental to achieve reliable results from multivariate model building30The measured concentrations of SRM is showed in Table S1, which agreed well with the certified values indicating xx.
+Table 1 shows the measured concentrations of 30 elements in the six typies of Chinese GI rice.
+The statistical significance was determined by ANOVA and Tukey HSD test.
+Overall, except 208Pb, significant differences could be observed among all elements across all types of rice.
+However, based on ANOVA, no lelement was identified which could directly differentiate all types of rice.

+PCA analysis

 In order to get an initial overview of the entire dataset, an unsupervised PCA was conducted (95% confident ellipses included).
-As shown in Fig. 2a, there was a clear separation pattern among PJ-1, GG and . while for JS, PJ-2, SY and WC, no satisfactory separation could be achieved.
-The loading plot (Fig. 2b) showed that 27Al, 70Ga, 93Nb,51 V, and 48 Ti primarily contributed to the variations on PC1, while 23Na, 45Sc, 85Rb, 133Cs, and 114Cd contributed to both PC1 and PC2.
-For PJ-1 and PJ-2, even though from the same geological origin, they can still be clearly separated apart, with 27Al, 70Ga, 51V, and 45Sc showed significant difference among the two (Fig. 2a& 2b).
-This may be related to the notion that rice discrimination remains a complex issue, since that not only geographical conditions but the cultivar type may play important roles11.
-In general, the first two PCs explained 60.7 % of the entire variances; by including the 3rd and 4th PC, nearly 85% of the total variances can be explained then (Fig. 2c).
+As shown in Fig. 3a, based on the 1st and 2nd principle component (PC), there was a clear separation among PJ-1, GG and other types, while for JS, PJ-2, SY and WC, no satisfactory separation could be achieved.
+The loading plot (Fig. 3b) showed that 27Al, 70Ga, 93Nb,51 V and 48 Ti primarily contributed to the variations on PC1, while 23Na, 45Sc, 85Rb, 133Cs and 114Cd contributed to both PC1 and PC2.
+Sepecially, PJ-1 and PJ-2 could be clearly separated, even though they were from the same geological origin, with 27Al, 70Ga, 51V, and 45Sc showed significant difference (Fig. 3a& 3b).
+This may due to that rice discrimination is a complex issue, where not only geographical origins but cultivar types play an important role11.
+In general, 60.7 % of the entire variances could be explained by the first two PCs, and nearly 83% by including the 3rd and 4th PC (Fig. 3c).